fatemacz/nodeJS-mongoDB-docker/README.md

 mongosh mongodb://localhost:27017/testDB
 ```

-You will see some output from the database server, and at the end, we get a shell running on our selected database, as can be seen by the ch2> prompt.
+You will see some output from the database server, and at the end, we get a shell running on our selected database, as can be seen by the testDB> prompt.
 Here, we can enter commands to be executed on our database.
 Interestingly, MongoDB, like Node.js, also exposes a JavaScript
 engine, but with yet another different environment.
 So, we can run JavaScript code, such as the following:

 ```